reneaas/ComputationalPhysics/projects/project3/README.md

 ```console
 python3 main.py benchmark_legendre
 ```
 * This compiles the main program and runs the legendre method.
-The results can be found in results\benchmarks.

 3. Benchmarking the Laguerre method
 ```console